 Equality and inclusion means the same rights, but also the same duties.

 When I travel for TV programs or such a thing I always take two students with me.
 We never go for priority lines.
 If I had somebody sick I would, but that’s not the case with them.
 Once one of the kids kept telling me “There, there!
 There is our queue”.
 I told him we fight for inclusion.
 So, this is inclusion.
 We queue with all the others.

 The same rules apply in our school.
 Here there’s no room for those who are not motivated.
 We have a place only for those who want to do their best.
 In the kitchen and in their life alike.
 We point this out a lot to them.
 And the families feel the difference, they tell me that their kids are different when they leave this place, and they bring this change to those that live with them.

 To do your best and change your life you need to believe in yourself first.

 We work a lot on their self-esteem.
 I have a student that says all the time: „I don’t manage”.
 And we keep repeating “Yes, you do”.
 At home they learnt they are not able.
 We tell them they can manage, and if they don’t - they try again and again till they make it.
 We are here to help them.
 And celebrate their successes!
 They start to feel valuable.
 In these 11 years here, the majority of those who came had never opened an egg before.
 The mothers don’t let them do it because they think they would mess up.
 You know how many students dropped an egg?
 One, out of all those who passed by and never opened an egg before.
 Because they are careful, and we are there leading them.
 This makes the change.
 We also push a lot on the mothers.
 It cannot be that here they cook and then they get home where they are not allowed to do a thing.
 We need the support of the families as well.

-Chefs Especiais works with people with Down syndrome, their families, but also all sort of other people, who step by to visit their café.
+Chefs Especiais works with people with Down syndrome, their families, but also all sorts of other people, who step by to visit their café.